Calvin-CS/Infrastructure_docker_amber_debbuild/README.md

 - Where are my built .deb files? pkgs/<oscodename>/

+- I installed the .deb files -- how do I use this?

 - Why don't you use Ubuntu's built-in CUDA, OpenMPI, Libboost?
   Many reasons.
 I started this project because the built-in Ubuntu 24.04 LTS version would not compile with Amber, and I needed a different